-And as part of an organization that impacts conservation in 79 countries and territories across six continents, we contribute to a global strategy for working with Indigenous peoples and local communities.
+And as part of an organization that impacts conservation in more than 70 countries and territories across six continents, we contribute to a global strategy for working with Indigenous peoples and local communities.
 We aim to support Indigenous peoples and local communities as they strengthen their voices, choices and actions to manage natural territory in ways that improve lives and drive conservation.
 The Nature Conservancy is a signatory to the Conservation Initiative on Human Rights Conservation Initiative on Human Rights (CIHR).

 Our Principles of Partnership